First published on 3 January 2014 and last modified on 8 January 2018

-With the development of digital technologies and the advent of the Internet the economy is following a trend of decentralization.
+With the advent of the Internet and the development of new digital technologies, the economy is following a trend of decentralization.
 The most innovative environments are open source communities and peer production is on the rise.
 The crowd innovates and produces.
-But the crowd is organized in loose networks, it is geographically dispersed, and contributions to value creation follow a long tail distribution.
-What are the reward mechanisms in this new economy?
+But the crowd is organized in loose networks, it is geographically dispersed, and contributions to projects follow a long tail distribution.
+What are the possible reward mechanisms in this new economy?

-Our thesis is that in order to reward everyone who participates in value creation, in this context, we need to record individual contributions and distribute the revenue according to a preestablished algorithm.
-In other words, we need to do value accounting, or accounting of all contributions to value creation processes, and to crunch them all together, for all the participants, using a mathematical formula to calculate a % for every participant.
-This method for redistribution must be established at the beginning of the value creation process, in a transparent way.
-It constitutes a contract among participants, and it allows them to estimate their returns on their investments.
-We call this the value accounting system.
+Our thesis is that in order to reward all the participants in p2p economic activity, and thus to incentivise contributions and make participation sustainable for everyone, we need to do contribution accounting: record everyone's contribution, evaluate these contributions, and calculate every participant's fair share.
+This method for redistribution of benefits must be established at the beginning of the economic process, in a transparent way.
+It constitutes a contract among participants, and it allows them to estimate their rewards in relation with their efforts.
+We call this the contribution accounting system.

-For the rest of this article we will try to explain why a value accounting system is needed in a more decentralized economy, and unavoidable in a p2p economy.
+For the rest of this article we will try to explain why a contribution accounting system is needed in a more decentralized economy, and unavoidable in a p2p economy.

-Suppose that we have 3 individuals picking cherries in the same basket.
-The value accounting system keeps track of how many cherries everyone puts in the basket, so that when they sell it on the market they know how to distribute the money in proportion to everyone's contribution.
-It describes how value added by multiple contributors amalgamates during the co-production processes.
+Suppose that we have 3 individuals picking cherries using one basket.
+The contribution accounting system keeps track of how many cherries everyone puts in the basket, so that when they sell the basket on the market they can decide to redistribute the revenue in proportion to everyone's contribution.
+It describes how contributions from multiple individuals amalgamate into a product, during a co-production processes.

-Once exchange value is created, i.e. once the basket is full and ready to go to market, it can be exchanged using a value exchange system: barter, currency, etc.
+Once a product is created, i.e. once the basket is full and ready to go to market, it can be exchanged using an exchange system: barter, currency, etc.

-The value accounting system is not a currency.
+The contribution accounting system is not a currency, not a barter system.
 It doesn't refer to an exchange between our 3 individuals who are picking cherries, or between them and another entity like a company.
 They are not getting paid a salary in exchange of their work.
-They are collaborating by adding cherries into the same basket, which is their product.
+They are collaborating, they all add cherries into the same basket, which is their product to be.
 The exchange might occur at a later point in time, once their basket is full and ready to go to the market.
-Meanwhile, they all share the risk of having their cherries eaten by birds, or of not getting a good price for their basket.
+Meanwhile, they all share the risk of having their cherries being eaten by birds, or of not getting a good price for their basket.

-A value creation process that requires more than one individual can be based on the following 3 arrangements, or on a combination of them:
+A production process that requires more than one individual can be based on the following 3 arrangements, or on a combination of them:

 - stigmergic coordination- Participants don't have aligned goals, don't maintain a relationship other than being contributors to the same process.
 Ex. this is how Wikipedia is built.

-- cooperation - The interests of participants are not necessarily aligned, as in a corporation between employees and the business owners.
+- cooperation - The goals of participants are not necessarily aligned.
+Ex. in a corporation employees and business owners usually have divergent interests and goals.

-- collaboration - Requires a large degree of alignment in goals, like a few individuals climbing a mountain together.
+- collaboration - Requires a large degree of alignment in goals.
+Ex. a group of individuals climbing a mountain together.

-The traditional capitalist economy is mostly about cooperation, which doesn't require an tight alignment of interests.
-Value creation is sustained through an exchange process, where workers exchange time spent on different tasks against wages.
-The exchange process transfers risk from workers to the owners of capital, but at the same time the workers are stripped of their rights to the output of their labor.
-Workers cooperate (despite some inconveniences and misalignment in interests and goals) with the owners of capital in value creation processes because there exists an economic dependency between the two groups.
+The traditional capitalist economy is mostly about cooperation, which doesn't require an tight alignment of interests and goals.
+Production is sustained through an exchange process, where workers exchange the time they spend on different tasks against wages.
+The exchange process transfers risk from workers to the owners of capital, but at the same time, the workers are stripped of their rights to the output of their labor.
+Workers cooperate (despite some inconveniences and misalignment in interests and goals) with the owners of capital in production processes because there exists an economic dependency between the two groups.
 Workers need money, which are by far the predominant means to acquire basic necessities.
 On the other side, the owners of capital need labor to generate more wealth.
-The problem is that this economic dependency is not symmetrical and makes the system prone to abuse, which explains the existence of unions to counterbalance the tendency for exploitation.
+This economic dependency is not symmetrical and makes the system prone to abuse, which explains the existence (and necessity) of unions to counterbalance the tendency for exploitation.

 The normal and the long tail modes of production